June 3-6, 2026 | Las Vegas, NV

 Register

 Psych Congress Elevate delivers a curriculum designed to strengthen clinical knowledge, promote forward-thinking practice, and support the growth of early career mental health providers.
-While the full agenda will be released soon, the program is organized into two core tracks featuring sessions led by a mix of nationally recognized experts and new and emerging voices who are shaping the future of mental health care.
+The program is organized into two core tracks featuring sessions led by a mix of nationally recognized experts and new and emerging voices who are shaping the future of mental health care.

 The Elevate experience emphasizes practical, relevant education that clinicians can bring directly into patient care.
 Sessions generally fall into the following categories: psychopharmacology, technology, and professional development.
 This structure allows attendees to tailor their learning to their interests, career stage, and practice environment.